 When it comes to planning a Utah elopement in places like gorgeous Moab or anywhere else, you want to make sure you have the permits you need.
 Some places don’t require any permits to elope, but other places do.
 It’s important to always double-check with the location before or ask your elopement vendors for advice.
 Another important thing to remember is to follow the rules and regulations set in place at your elopement destination.
 It’s our duty to leave no trace (LNT) when we visit public lands.
 Let’s all do our part and stay on the trail and respect the lands we are visiting.

 Getting a marriage license in Utah is pretty simple.
 Both parties need to apply for the marriage license and pay the fee ($50).
-The beauty about planning your elopement in Utah is there is no waiting period to get married.
+The beauty of planning your elopement in Utah is there is no waiting period to get married.
 As soon as you get your license, you can tie the knot.
 However, keep in mind the license is valid for 30 days.